List of awards and nominations received by John Travolta

-American actor John Travolta has received numerous accolades throughout his career.
+This article is a list of awards and nominations received by John Travolta.

+John Travolta is an American actor who is known for his roles in film and television.
+Over his career he has received three Golden Globe Awards and a Primetime Emmy Award as well as nominations for two Academy Awards, a BAFTA Award, a Critics' Choice Award, a Grammy Award, and three Screen Actors Guild Awards.
+He received the Cannes Film Festival's Honorary Palme d'Or in 2026.

 Travolta had a career breakthrough playing young Italian-American Tony Manero living in Brooklyn in Saturday Night Fever (1977), receiving his first nomination for the Academy Award for Best Actor.
 The following year, he had another successful film thanks to the role of Danny Zuko in the 1978 musical Grease, earning nominations for a Golden Globe Award and the Grammy Award for Album of the Year for the film's accompanying soundtrack.

 After a career downturn in the early 1990s decade, Travolta made a comeback when he played against type as Vincent Vega in Quentin Tarantino's hit Pulp Fiction (1994), for which he received nominations for his second Academy Award, a BAFTA Award and a Screen Actors Guild Award.
 He won his first Golden Globe Award for Best Actor for the 1995 gangster comedy film Get Shorty and returned to the musical genre with the 2007 remake of Hairspray, winning the Critics' Choice Movie Award for Best Acting Ensemble.

 Travolta portrayed lawyer Robert Shapiro in the television series The People v.
 O. J. Simpson: American Crime Story (2016), receiving nominations for the Golden Globe Award and the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series, while also winning the Primetime Emmy Award for Outstanding Limited Series as an executive producer of the show.